eaaniwezi/news_test_task/README.md

 Stack Used: Flutter(Dart), Flutter Bloc (for Managing state) To run this app on your device,
---FIRSTLY, you will need to go to https://newsapi.org/ to generate an APIKEY --SECONDLY, go to the lib\repositories\news_repository.dart --THIRDLY, add the value of the variable "apiKey" with your newly generated APIKEY, (example, if your generated APIKEY is xxxxxxxxxxxxx, it should look like this: const apiKey = "xxxxxxxxxxxxx";
+--FIRSTLY, you will need to go to https://newsapi.org/ to generate an APIKEY --SECONDLY, go to the lib\repositories\news_repo.dart --THIRDLY, add the value of the variable "apiKey" with your newly generated APIKEY, (example, if your generated APIKEY is xxxxxxxxxxxxx, it should look like this: const apiKey = "xxxxxxxxxxxxx";
 That's all...You could run your code..